He brought his people out with joy, his chosen with singing. Psalm 105:43

 Signs of the Coming Captivity

-3 “Therefore, son of man, prepare your belongings for exile, and move by day in their sight.
+3 “Therefore, son of man, prepare your belongings for exile and move by day in their sight.
 You shall move from your place to another place in their sight.
 Perhaps they will take it into consideration, though they are a rebellious house.
-4 You shall bring out by day in their sight, your belongings, like moving baggage.
+4 You shall bring out your belongings, like moving baggage, by day in their sight.
 You shall go out at evening in their sight, like when people go into exile.

 14 I will scatter toward every wind all who are around him to help him, and all his bands.
 I will draw out the sword after them.
 15 They will know that I am the Lord when I disperse them among the nations and scatter them through the countries.
 16 But I will leave a few of them from the sword, from famine, and from pestilence, that they may declare all their abominations among the nations from where they come.
 Then they will know that I am the Lord.’